A semi-supervised framework for diverse multiple hypothesis testing scenarios: Background

-Given the above assumption, the number of hypotheses with $L_i = - 1$ (i.e. decoy or knockoff wins) that score above a score cutoff of $\tau$ can be used to estimate the number of true null hypotheses that score above $\tau$ with $L_i = 1$.
-Using this strategy, we can report a list of discoveries while satisfying a type-1 error rate control in one of two ways.
-The first and by far the more common way is to apply \textit{Selective SeqStep+} (SSS+)~\cite{barber:controlling} which controls the FDR at a prespecified threshold $\alpha$ by reporting the following list of discoveries $R_\alpha$:
+The first and by far the more common way is to apply \textit{Selective SeqStep+} (SSS+, Algorithm~\ref{alg:SeqStep})~(\cite{barber:controlling}), which controls the FDR under~(A0) at a prespecified threshold $\alpha$.
+Assuming the labels $L$ are reranked according to the scores $W$ in descending order, SSS+ reports the following list of discoveries, $R_\alpha$:

-SSS+ is made precise in Algorithm~\ref{alg:SeqStep} and works in a more general setting when the probabilities of the positive and negative labels of the true null hypotheses are no longer uniform, i.e., $\mathbb{P}( L_i = 1) = c$ and $\mathbb{P}(L_i = -1) = 1 - c$.
-In the proteomics community, the application of Equation~(\ref{discovery_fdr}) in the peptide detection problem is referred to as \textit{target-decoy competition} or TDC for short.
-As such, we will refer to the method as SSS+ in the variable selection setting, and TDC in the peptide detection setting.
+where $[m] := \{1, 2, \dots, m \}$.
+Notably, SSS+ can be adjusted to handle a more general setting when the probabilities of the positive and negative labels of the true null hypotheses are no longer uniform~(\cite{barber:controlling,lei:power}).

-Alternatively, we can control the FDP by using, for example, \textit{FDP-stepdown} (FDP-SD, Algorithm~\ref{alg:FDP-SD})~\cite{luo:competition}.
+Alternatively, we can control the FDX by using, for example, \textit{FDP-stepdown} (FDP-SD, Algorithm~\ref{alg:FDP-SD}) (\cite{luo:competition}).
 FDP-SD works by first reranking the labels $L$ according to the scores $W$ in descending order.
-Next, it compares the number of decoy (knockoff) wins in the first $i$ hypotheses, denoted as $D_i := \#\{ L_j = -1 : j \leq i\}$, with a precomputed bound $\delta_i$ which is determined by $\alpha$ and $\gamma$.
-Each comparison is made in a `stepdown' fashion, i.e, if the first $i$ hypotheses satisfy $D_1 \leq \delta_1, \dots, D_i \leq \delta_i$, then it moves onto the next comparison at $i + 1$.
-For small $i$, it is impossible for $D_i \leq \delta_i$ and so FDP-SD begins this analysis at $i_0$, the smallest possible index for which $D_i \leq \delta_i$.
-Under Assumption 1, reporting the following list of discoveries $R_{\alpha,\gamma}$ controls the FDP.
+Next, it compares the number of decoy wins in the first $i$ hypotheses, denoted as $D_i := \#\{ L_j = -1 : j \leq i\}$, with a precomputed bound $\delta_i$, which is determined by $\alpha$ and $\gamma$.
+The comparisons are made in a `stepdown' fashion: we test whether $D_i \leq \delta_i$ only if $D_j \leq \delta_j$ for $j < i$.
+For small $i$, it is impossible for $D_i \leq \delta_i$ and so FDP-SD begins this analysis at $i_0$, the smallest possible index for which $D_i \leq \delta_i$ can occur.
+Under~(A0), reporting the following list of discoveries $R_{\alpha,\gamma}$ controls the FDX:

-\subsection{Extension to side information}
+\subsubsection{Extension to side information}

-In proteomics, so-called \textit{post-processors} such as PeptideProphet~\cite{keller2002empirical} and Percolator~\cite{kall2007semi-supervised} have popularized the use of side-information to improve the number of detected peptides.
-These tools use machine learning procedures, leveraging features associated with the PSMs, such as the charge state associated with the spectrum, and the matched peptide's length, to better distinguish correct PSMs, and hence to deliver more discoveries.
-These tools have no theoretical guarantees and having recently pointed out scenarious where such post-processors can fail to control the FDR~\cite{freestone2024analysis}, we will not analyze these tools in this paper.